karthikchintala1/jasper2/_posts/2018/Oct_2018/2018-10-02-creating-custom-tag-helpers-in-asp-net-core.markdown

 {% endhighlight %}

-The `Color` property in the above code acts as an attribute to the `coloredlabel`.
+The `Color` property in the above class will act as an attribute to the `coloredlabel`.
 So, you can set color from the HTML.

 Observe how we are setting the attributes for the tag using `output.Attributes.SetAttribute`.
-We can set all the html attributes that the element can support.
+We can set all the necessary html attributes that the element can support.

+### Access custom tag helper in views
-Once we've done that we need to use this tag helper in our views with `@addTagHelper` directive.
-Goto `_ViewImports.cshtml` file in the views folder and add the following line
+Once we've done that we need to use this tag helper in our views with the `@addTagHelper` directive.
+Now, goto `_ViewImports.cshtml` file in the views folder and add the following line

 {% highlight csharp %}